cgranell/tfm-ideas/README.md

 *Notes*: For the tasks of requirements gathering, testing and experiments, access to psychologists/therapists is available through GEOTEC collaboration with LABPSYTECH, a group of psychologists/therapists at UJI.
 This thesis is performed in close cooperation with the creator of the mental health app builder, who will assist with any extensions needed.

 ### Conceptualisation of mobility neighbourhoods through the lens of cyclists

-*EM Student*: Fabián Rodolfo Perotti
+*EM Student*: Fabián Rodolfo Perotti (2017-2019 promotion), from Sep 2018 to Mar 2019

+*Summary*: This master project is part of and is expected to contribute to a larger pproject called **Atlas of UJI: 10 data visualisations to explain the impact of UJI**

+*Methods*

+### Conceptualisation of mobility neighbourhoods through the lens of cyclists
 *Hypothesis*: Mobility is a multi-dimensional, multi-faceted concept that may lead to multiple interpretations.

 *Summary*: Much research has put the focus on monitoring mobility behaviour in the sense of detecting differences in the mobility behaviour of distinct profiles of people (or types of transport modes).
 For example, locals and tourists move differently in a city, as each profile visits more frequently certain places and takes certain routes than the other.
 Or confronting taxis’ and private cars’ mobility.
 Assessing **where, when and how** a person travels and moves has been and is the aim of mobility behaviour.